diogro/expressionVariance-manuscript/main.md

 So, for each study, we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.

+__Cross-tissue vs. tissue-level chromatin states__: We use the universal [@vu2022universal] and tissue-specific [@Ernst2015-zk] ChromHMM [@ernst2012chromhmm] chromatin states to compare the non-overlapping genome segmentation to cross-tissue and tissue-level gene expression variance metrics.
+We use the proportion of the gene regions (gene +/- 10 kb) made up of each of the chromHMM chromatin states.

+__Correlations:__ We use the ppcor R package v1.1 [@kim2015ppcor] to run the pairwise partial Spearman correlations between gene-level statistics and the gene expression variance rank while controlling for the mean expression rank.
+P-values are corrected using the Benjamini-Hochberg procedure and comparisons with an adjusted p<0.05 are considered significant.

 ## Gene function assessment

-__GO term enrichment__: All gene ontology analyses were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Hs.eg.db database package v3.14.0 [@godb].
+__GO term enrichment__: All gene ontology (GO) analyses were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Hs.eg.db database package v3.14.0 [@godb].
+GO and all further enrichment analysis used the hypergeometric test to assess the significance of the enrichment.

 __Secreted genes__: We use The Protein Atlas [@uhlen2015tissue] to extract information on which proteins are secreted [@uhlen2019human] and test for enrichment of genes with secreted products in the genes within the highest and lowest 5% of gene expression variance rank.
-We use the hypergeometric test to assess the significance of the enrichment.

 __Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
 We test for enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
-We use the hypergeometric test to assess the significance of the enrichment.

 __Immediate early genes (IEGs):__ Human IEGs were curated from the literature in @Arner2015-be as genes that respond to experimental stimulation through up-regulation within the first 60 minutes of the experiment.
 We use the hypergeometric test to assess the significance of the enrichment.
 Immediate early genes (IEGs): Human IEGs were curated from the literature in  @Arner2015-be as genes that respond to experimental stimulation through up-regulation within the first 60 minutes of the experiment.
-We use the hypergeometric test to assess the significance of the enrichment.

 __Probability of being loss-of-function intolerant (pLI)__: Genes that are likely haploinsufficient (i.e., intolerant of heterozygous loss-of-function variants) were detected as those with fewer than expected protein-truncating variants (PTVs) in ExAC [@Lek2016-xw].
 We use genes with a pLI > 0.9 to test for the enrichment of loss-of-function intolerant genes in the genes exhibiting the highest and lowest 5% gene expression variance estimates.
-We use the hypergeometric test to assess the significance of the enrichment.

-__Disease annotations__: We use the gene annotations for involvement with diseases provided by the supporting information Table S2 from Zhang et al. [-@Zhang2020-cl]
+__Disease annotations__: We use the gene annotations for involvement with diseases provided by the supporting information Table S2 from Zhang et al. [-@Zhang2020-cl].

-## Cross-tissue vs. tissue-level chromatin states

-__Data used__: We use the universal [@vu2022universal] and tissue-specific [@Ernst2015-zk] ChromHMM [@ernst2012chromhmm] chromatin states to compare the non-overlapping genome segmentation to cross-tissue and tissue-level gene expression variance metrics.

-__Correlations:__ We use the ppcor R package v1.1 [@kim2015ppcor] to run the pairwise partial Spearman correlations for three variables: the gene expression variance and mean ranks and the proportion of the gene regions (gene +/- 10 kb) made up of the chromHMM chromatin states, one at a time.
-We extract the partial Spearman correlation $\rho_s$ and p-values for the variance and mean associations with the chromatin states.
-P-values are corrected using the Benjamini-Hochberg procedure and comparisons with an adjusted p<0.05 are considered significant.

 # Code availability